-- CISA Region VII continues to maintain a heightened state of operations readiness to respond to events and incidents affecting the election and supporting infrastructures. - CISA Region VII is coordinating with state entities including the Secretary of State (SoS), State of Missouri Department of Public Safety, and the Missouri State Fusion Center and will be postured to assist state and local entities as needed on Election Day. - On Election Day, the Missouri Protective Security Advisor will deploy to the SoS office accompanied by a state cyber representative, Social Media Analyst, State Fusion Center representative, DHS Intelligence pec. yy coore.

-Note that the state of the s Operations, and potentially an FBI Special Agent.
+- CISA Region VII continues to maintain a heightened state of operations readiness to respond to events and incidents affecting the election and supporting infrastructures. - CISA Region VII is coordinating with state entities including the Secretary of State (SoS), State of Missouri Department of Public Safety, and the Missouri State Fusion Center and will be postured to assist state and local entities as needed on Election Day, - On Election Day, the Missouri Protective Security Advisor will deploy to the SoS office accompanied by a . state cyber representative, Social Media Analyst, State Fusion Center representative, DHS Intelligence Operations, and potentially an FBI Special Agent.
 The Cybersecurity Advisor will be remotely monitoring.
 CISA Region VII staff will be actively coordinating information and reporting.